LLnCSoftware/mserve/examples/04routing/04routing1.md

  \t 2000                  /start the timer
 ```

-Let it run about 60 queries then stop the timer and let the backlog clear.
+Let it run about 60 queries then stop the timer and let the backlog clear,
+a few minutes in general.

 **Check results using the mserve console**